For school administrators, admissions and enrollment goals are always of primary concern.

 And don’t skew your survey results by only giving them to successful students.

-In fact, it would also be beneficial to survey students who chose not to enroll in your school or those who decided to leave after attending for a semester or more.
+It would also be beneficial to survey students who chose not to enroll in your school or those who decided to leave after attending for a semester or more.

 Do your best to find out why your school wasn’t the best fit for them.